 The 5.5" barrel of the Maxim Defense PDX is for our nation’s most elite soldiers who need to move fast in tight spaces and have enough firepower to take on multiple insurgents at the same time.

 I would recommend that if you with a shorter barrel than 11", you make sure you get a silencer or muzzle brake attached to deal with the added percussion of the SBR.
-Something to always keep in mind is the shorter the barrel, the more noise you’ll hear and recoil that you’ll feel.
+Something to always remember is that the shorter the barrel, the more noise you’ll hear and the recoil you’ll feel.

 Maxim Defense PDX